California Guide

 Melissa Hurtado (D)

-Worst voting record of any Democrat in State Senate 2021-2.
+Worst voting record of any Democrat in State Senate 2021-2, and just as bad in 2023-4.
+Did vote in favor of parental rights.

 State Senate District 17